AndreassOlsson/drone-anomalydetection/README.md

 # drone-anomalydetection
 This project is about anomaly detection on drone footage and here I will describe the method and progress so far.
 The final implementation is underway and the simplified versions of the problem show promising results.
+Note that this repo only contains the ipynb files and is (at the moment) only for demonstration.

 The method I plan on implementing utilizes a vision-transformer-encoder and a convolutional decoder.
 It tries to predict the next frame of a video and then compare the predicted frame with the observed frame.
 The comparison will be l2 distance.
 For testing, the model will classify a frame as normal or not based on how big the l2 distance between the prediction and the observation is.
 This method is based mainly on P. Jin, L. Mou, G. -S. Xia and X. X. Zhu, "Anomaly Detection in Aerial Videos With Transformers," in IEEE Transactions on Geoscience and Remote Sensing, vol. 60, pp. 1-13, 2022, Art no. 5628213, doi: 10.1109/TGRS.2022.3198130.
 The method visualization from that paper is shown below and closely resembles my intended method. https://arxiv.org/pdf/2209.13363.pdf